Fermín IV: Ministry

 In 2001, he became a Protestant Christian and collaborated on some songs of the musical albums of an evangelical church, Semilla de Mostaza, Semilla de Mostaza Presenta, in 2001; Gracias in 2003, the two studio albums; and Concierto En Vivo Desde Monterrey in 2003.
 He became pastor of the church in 2006.
 "Gracias" in 2003, both studio albums and "Concierto en Vivo Desde Monterrey" in 2003, a live album.

 Later, he would release several productions, the first would be a live album entitled "Fermín IV En Vivo" in 2004, astudio album called "Los que Trastornan al mundo" in 2005 and a various artist album titled "Hip Hop por la vida" and a compilation album called "Dúos Con", both in 2008.

 After several years of silence in music, Fermin returned in 2014 with an EP called "Y Mi Vida Comenzó", where the song "No podría estar mejor" was the single from that 4-song album.

 In 2017, he signed with the Sony Music label.
 In August 2017, Fermín IV released his EP entitled "Odio / Amor", with the single "Fácil", which marked his return to the recording studios.
-With this album, he was once again the winner of an recognition at the Arpa Awards.
+With this album, he was once again the winner of a recognition at the Arpa Awards.

 In 2018, Fermin was releasing singles with great collaborations "Deseos", "Valentía" with Akil Ammar, being songs for his album "IV", which would be later promoted as "Laberinto", and finally released under the name "Decisiones".